theeksnd/fnirsdl_tutorial/README.md

 # Deep Learning from fNIRS Time-Series
-*A Tutorial Companion for fNIRS classification tasks across two datasets and five deep learning models, including transformer and residual-nets*
+*A Tutorial Companion for fNIRS classification tasks across two datasets and four deep learning models, including transformer and residual-nets*

 This repository provides a hands-on implementation tutorial for the paper:
 **"Deep Learning from Diffuse Biomedical Optics Time-Series: An fNIRS-Focused Review of Recent Advancements and Future Directions."**